zhentellica/blog/en/about.md

 cWater/gMaple is a glimpse of the past, glorious and embarrassing; it is also a long-term vision of the future, with excitement and longing.
 It is a natural flow of thoughts; it is also a faithful record of footprints.

 Water is the soul of the pastoral, and the long flow of Clear Water makes it full of life.
-Maple adds to the idyllic style, and the permanent residence of Green Maple dyes out the pastoral autumn colors.
+Maple adds to the idyllic style, and the permanent residence of Green Maple will dye out the pastoral autumn colors.